Doing a Bieber

 I saw a piece today on UKC about crevasse rescue, going through the basics, and only the night before someone emailed me a question of the topic (can you use a Petzl Microtraxion on a loaded rope).
 And so I thought I’d share my thoughts on the subject of crevasses.

-First off I’d say that almost everything I’ve ever read on crevasse rescue is not really fit for purpose.
-The reason for this is that most of it is written by alpine guides or instructors, guides who primarily make a living skiing on glaciers or hauling punters around after them.
-They are pros who tend to avoid crevasse primarily because they work in environments where they’re 90% sure they know where crevasses are (through local knowledge and an understanding of mountain topography).
-Yes guides do fall down crevasses, but this is rare, and is usually due to skiing into areas they don’t know, or hitting that rogue crevasse (the most dangerous slot you’ll find).
+First off I’d say that almost everything I’ve ever read on crevasse rescue is not fit for purpose.
+The reason for this is that most of it are written by alpine guides or instructors, guides who primarily make a living skiing on glaciers or hauling punters around after them.
+They are pros, who tend to avoid crevasse primarily because they work in environments where they’re 90% sure they know where crevasses are (through local knowledge and an understanding of mountain topography).
+Yes, guides do fall down crevasses, but this is rare and is usually due to skiing into areas they don’t know or hitting that rogue crevasse (the most dangerous slot you’ll find).

-Most crevasse instruction - I would argue… contentiously - is more about ticking a box, getting a days guiding rate, then actually hard core training for perhaps the biggest alpine death hazard you may face.
-I would classify it as like going to a fancy pants personal training, where the trainer stands beside the treadmill talking about Home and Away, not beasting you within an inch of your life for 60 minutes.
+Most crevasse instruction - I would argue – contentiously - is more about ticking a box, getting a day guiding rate, then actually hardcore training for perhaps the biggest alpine death hazard you may face.
+I would classify it as like going to fancy pants personal training, where the trainer stands beside the treadmill talking about Home and Away, not beasting you within an inch of your life for 60 minutes.
 Does this matter?
 Well no, because the most important thing is that people are roped up, and the guide should do their job and rescue them anyway.
-The downside is that when guides impart their knowledge it’s from the standpoint of the perfect scenario, a perfect safe glacier (wet or dry) where anchors can be placed from a harness bedecked with the correct items needed.
+The downside is that when guides impart their knowledge, it’s from the standpoint of the perfect scenario, a perfect safe glacier (wet or dry) where anchors can be placed from a harness bedecked with the correct items needed.
 This imparts a sense that the control in training will be present in the reality of an actual incident, which is often not the case.
-Another comparison would be shown how to locate and dig up a dummy mine, but then find yourself without your instructor in the middle of a mine field!
+Another comparison would be shown how to locate and dig up a dummy mine, but then find yourself without your instructor in the middle of a minefield!

-The reality of real case crevasse falls and rescue tends to be very different from the training, and I would argue that any climber venturing into the alps or the greater ranges needs to see such articles as ‘crevasse for dummies’, and that a great deal more thought and training needs to go into it for non guided teams.
+The reality of real case crevasse falls, and rescue tends to be very different from the training, and I would argue that any climber venturing into the alps or the greater ranges needs to see such articles as ‘crevasse for dummies’, and that a great deal more thought and training needs to go into it for none guided teams.

 The real world

 My bible to crevasse rescue for me, like many, was Nigel Shepard’s Modern Rope Technique, the book to have in the 80’s and 90’s.
 The techniques covered were the usual basics, prusiking, hauling, moving together (actually maybe some of that was actually Nigel in John Barry’s Alpine climbing book?).
-Anyway these techniques were memorised and I tried them out in the slate quarries on a rainy day and at the climbing wall until I understood them.
-They were first employed on my first glacier, a wintery Mer De Glace, and I’ll admit I was terrified, imagining I was going to drop in crevasse at any second, literally pitching it for the first hundred metres!
+Anyway, these techniques were memorised, and I tried them out in the slate quarries on a rainy day and at the climbing wall until I understood them.
+They were first employed on my first glacier, a wintery Mer De Glace, and I’ll admit I was terrified, imagining I was going to drop in a crevasse at any second, literally pitching it for the first hundred metres!
 First off the glacier wasn’t flat, it had rocks and boulders on it, and it was steep.
-I could often see some of crevasses, but then there were areas where I thought I saw them, dips and funny coloured ice (where slots had filled with snow, the snow blown off the bare ice all around).
-Then there were places which were’t technically crevasses, but little cliffs, drop offs, gaps in boulders that had me guessing.
-I kept up this fear for a while, finding myself in situations such as traversing ribs of ice with crevasses on either side and realising if one of us fell in we’d be badly hurt.
-Moving on a glacier at night was even scarier, or in a snow storm, making me feel like I was on some Alien planet, the ground about to fall from under me.
+I could often see some of the crevasses, but then there were areas where I thought I saw them, dips and funny coloured ice (where slots had filled with snow, the snow blown off the bare ice all around).
+Then there were places that were’ t technically crevasses, but little cliffs, drop-offs, gaps in boulders that had me guessing.
+I kept up this fear for a while, finding myself in situations such as traversing ribs of ice with crevasses on either side and realising if one of us fell in, we’d be badly hurt.
+Moving on a glacier at night was even scarier, or in a snowstorm, making me feel like I was on some Alien planet, the ground about to fall from under me.
 It was all very different from my little instruction book.
-Within a day or two I realised that it was not easy to always be safe, to always be twenty metres apart, to belay each other in and out of safe spots, a hundred little things were you could end up down a hole, several times realising that we’d just messed up.
+Within a day or two, I realised that it was not easy to always be safe, to always be twenty metres apart, to belay each other in and out of safe spots, a hundred little things where you could end up down a hole, several times realising that we’d just messed up.

-Since those early days I’ve spent months of my life tramping, skiing, living on crevasses, from Patagonia to Alaska, Greenland to Antartica, slots just wide enough to suck you in, slots so big they could take a London Bus.
-And yes I’ve fallen in a lot of slots but never like in the books, not clean and safe, but often messy and painful and shocking and ill equipped.
+Since those early days I’ve spent months of my life tramping, skiing, living on crevasses, from Patagonia to Alaska, Greenland to Antarctica, slots just wide enough to suck you in, slots so big they could take a London Bus.
+And yes I’ve fallen in a lot of slots but never like in the books, not clean and safe, but often messy and painful and shocking and ill-equipped.
 I’ve fallen in on foot, on skis and both roped and unroped.
 I would say I’ve been lucky many times but never unlucky, as that would be falling down a crevasse in Tesco’s.
-In the mountains crevasses can lurk anywhere.
+In the mountains, crevasses can lurk anywhere.

 You’d better get yourself out

-Now these are the some of the questions you need to ask yourself as a climber and should be factored into real world training.
+Now, these are some of the questions you need to ask yourself as a climber and should be factored into real-world training.

 Get good at climbing ropes